 A small handful of institutions are facing significant headwinds in terms of enrollment and revenue growth, which is reflected in their debt capacity results.
 For those institutions, improving debt capacity alone may not be a priority; instead, their debt capacity will improve as they continue to work with the UNC System Office to implement new strategies and policies to meet their unique challenges.
-The study reflects normalized year-over-year growth rate for FY21-22 and future years.
-Due to the high inflationary impact this year, the growth rate is based on the five-year average of Consumer Price Index.
+Due to the uncertain inflationary environment, the study uses the average inflation over the past three years for FY 2022-23 and FY 2023-24 and the average inflation over the past five years for FY 2024-25 through FY 2026-27.
+Each institution was given the option, however, to adjust the growth factor for each of the model components based on its reasonable expectations for its performance over the Study Period.
+Any growth rate adjustment, along with the factors considered in making the adjustment, is described in the individual Institution Reports attached as Appendix D.